noec764/erpnext/docs/dooks/stock/articles/auto-creation-of-material-request.md

 To prevent stockouts, you can track item's reorder level.
 When stock level goes below reorder level, purchase manager is notified and instructed to initiate purchase process for the item.

-In Dooks, you can update item's Reorder Level and Reorder Qty in the Item master.
+In Dokie, you can update item's Reorder Level and Reorder Qty in the Item master.
 If same item has different reorder level, you can also update warehouse-wise reorder level and reorder qty.

 <img alt="reorder level" class="screenshot" src="../assets/reorder-request-1.png">